-Rolling Whiteboard: This magnetic rolling whiteboard will be used in 1850, our prep and student workspace.
+Rolling Whiteboard: This magnetic rolling whiteboard will be used in 1850, our prep and student workspace, and 1860 as an additional board due to the position of the projector screen.

 Tissue culture incubator: This would allow BIO 2.1 to grow mammalian cell lines and other eukaryotic cells in the lab, providing many possible opportunities to do lab activities more closely tied to lecture content.